w3f/Grants-Program/applications/relaycode.md

 ### Ecosystem Fit

-Relaycode fills a crucial gap in the Polkadot/Kusama ecosystem by providing a more intuitive and user-friendly interface for building and analyzing extrinsics.
+Relaycode fills a crucial gap in the Polkadot ecosystem by providing a more intuitive and user-friendly interface for building and analyzing extrinsics.
 While tools like Polkadot.js Apps offer similar functionality, Relaycode focuses on improving the user experience and lowering the barrier to entry for new developers.

 Target Audience:
 - Developers building on Substrate-based chains
 - Parachain teams needing to test and debug extrinsics
-- dApp developers integrating with Polkadot/Kusama
+- dApp developers integrating with Polkadot
 - Blockchain researchers and auditors

 Relaycode addresses the need for a more accessible and efficient extrinsics builder, as identified through: